October 19, 2021

 Learning, lesson plan, and training objectives can also be crafted using the ABCD template: Audience, Behavior, Condition, Degree.

 Who is this objective for?
 Who will be doing the learning?

 Under which conditions or constraints should learners be able to demonstrate their learning and how can you hold them accountable?
 Consider factors such as location, time, materials/aids, etc.

 How should this learning demonstration be performed?
 In other words, under which criteria is the performance acceptable?
 Think about accuracy, speed, quality, etc.

 Since there is quite a bit of overlap between the two models, I like combining the two when writing my objectives.
 Which brings us to….

 As educators, a key way to accomplish successful learning outcomes is to write good objectives.
 So, how do you write a good objective?

 Developed in 1956 by Benjamin Bloom and collaborators, this framework gives educators a way to pinpoint their objectives.
 Basically, this hierarchy is bottom up.
 That is, the skills and abilities at lower levels are needed to accomplish the skills and abilities at the upper ones.

 For me, the important thing about Bloom’s taxonomy is that it is rich in verbs.
 Bloom’s Taxonomy makes it easy for me to describe my objectives precisely, not just “learn” or “know”—both unspecific and unmeasurable.

 Read more about Bloom’s Taxonomy here.

 OK, so how do you write a good objective?
 Let’s look at some examples.

 One of the keys to writing good objectives is organizing them.
 Here’s what I mean…

 There are many categories of training objectives examples: behavioural objectives, micro-learning objectives, lesson objectives, instructional objectives, etc. The reason for all these categories is that we are moving through levels of teaching and practice to achieve an overall goal.

 Let’s work through a concrete example.

-After 10 hours of training, the number of English, customer service phrases our non-native, English-speaking employees can produce while on the phone will increase by 50%.
+After 10 hours of internal training, the number of English, customer service phrases our non-native, English-speaking employees can produce while on the phone will increase by 50%.